Eclypses/package-swift-ecdhp256/README.md

-# package_swift_ecdh
+# package-swift-ecdhp256

-This Swift Package combines the Ecdh P256 C library with a Swift wrapper class (EcdhP256) to provide out-of-the-box integration.
+This Swift Package combines the Ecdh P256 C language library with a Swift wrapper class (EcdhP256) to provide out-of-the-box integration.
 Unit testing is also included.

+## Full Code and Documentation
+In addition to the code and documentation provided here, the complete codebase, including wrapper classes for many other languages, and complete documentation can be found at https://github.com/Eclypses/package-mtesupport-ecdh.git.

+## Implement Package
+1. Create or open your host application
+2. In the Project Navigator, select the project root, and then, select the project in the editor, rather than the Target, then the 'Package dependencies' tab.
+3. Click the '+' symbol to add a new package.
+4. In the Search box paste this URL https://github.com/Eclypses/package-swift-ecdhp256.git
+5. Select this master branch and click 'Add Package'.
+6. The package will show up within a 'Packages' directory in the Project Navigator.
+7. Select the root in the Project Navigator again, select your Target in the Editor, then the 'General' tab and scroll down to 'Frameworks, Libraries and Embedded Content'.
+8. Add EcdhP256 if it's not already there.
+9. In any class where you wish to use the publicly accessible properties and functions of EcdhP256, import it.
+10. You will likely also need to import EcdhLib to make use of its Enums and properties.

 ## Local Implementation

-We currently (Feb 2023) don't have a publicly-accessible package repo but this package can still be cloned and used locally.
+This package can also be cloned and used locally.

 1. Clone this package.
 2. Create or open your host application